 - Go Outside!

-As John Muir so eloquently put it, ” Nature’s peace will flow into you as sunshine flows into trees.
+As John Muir eloquently put it, ” Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves.”
 Go outside and relax for a little while!
 VA Caregiver Support recommends leaving your cell phone inside to minimize distractions.

 - Stretch Away

 According to VA Caregiver Support, “stretching increases flexibility, range of motion, and energy levels.
 It reduces muscle tension, and provides relaxation and stress relief.”
 Not sure how to get started stretching for self-care?
-This section provides a detailed list of stretches that you can do any place, any time!
+This section provides a list of stretches that you can do any place, any time!

 - Create a Mindfulness Glitter Jar